Dense H-free graphs are almost (\chi(H)-1)-partite: Introduction

 \begin{theorem} Let any fixed graph $H$ with chromatic number $r+1$ and constant $\eps>0$ be given.
 Then there exist $\rho=\rho(H)>0$ and $n_0=n_0(H,\eps)$ such that the following holds.
 If $n\geq n_0$ and $G$ is an $n$-vertex graph with minimum degree exceeding $\left(1-\frac{3}{3r-1}+\eps\right)n$ which does not contain $H$, then one can delete at most $O(n^{2-\rho})$ edges from $G$ to yield an $r$-partite graph. \end{theorem}

 Alon and Sudakov gave a value for the constant $\rho(H)$.
-They showed that if $H\subset K_{r+1}(s)$ then $\rho(H)=1/4r^{2/3}s$ works.
-The purpose of this paper is to give a simpler proof (avoiding the use of the Regularity Lemma) which gives the correct order of magnitude of the number of edges that must be deleted.
+They showed that if we have $H\subset K_{r+1}(s)$ then we may take $\rho(H)=1/4r^{2/3}s$.
+The purpose of this paper is to give a simpler proof (avoiding the use of the Regularity Lemma) which gives the correct order of magnitude of the number of edges that must be deleted (albeit in terms of the Zarankiewicz problem).

 Recall that given a family $\mathcal{H}$ of graphs, $\ex(n,\mathcal{H})$ is defined to be the maximum number of edges in an $n$-vertex graph which does not contain a copy of any graph $H\in\mathcal{H}$.